steven-liou/tailslideReadmeDraft/README.md

 Checks for flag status, whitelisted users, and rollout percentage in that order to determine whether the new feature is enabled.

-- If the flag is turned false, the function returns `false`
+- If the flag's active status is false, the function returns `false`
 - If current user's uuid is in the whitelist of users, the function returns `true`
 - If current user's uuid hashes to a value within user rollout percentage, the function returns `true`
+- If current user's uuid hasses to a value outside user rollout percentage, the function returns `false`

 **Parameters:**